vanilla mille crepe cake

 Why You Should Make Vanilla Mille Crepe Cake

-This vanilla mille crepe cake is a showstopper at any holiday party.
+This cake is a showstopper at any holiday party.

 And let’s talk about Mumm Napa for a second.
 Mumm Napa is a sparkling wine brand established in California in the late 1970s.
 However, their roots can be traced back to G.H.
 Mumm, France’s leading champagne house.
 They follow traditional French heritage winemaking techniques to create their sparkling wine.